Law courses after 12th

 Diploma Courses in Law

 A Diploma is a foundational degree in a chosen subject of specialization.
 Many law diplomas are gaining in popularity as they offer flexibility in terms of completion as one could opt for a full time or a part-time course based on convenience.
 This definitely is a plus for those who want to jump-start their careers as soon as possible.
 It also serves those who have an intense affinity for a certain law subject specifically.
-For example:
+There are n number of diploma course in law but we've picked the important ones which are listed below:

-Diploma in Labour Law (DLL): This diploma teaches you of the labour law, the employment laws concerned, recruitment, maternity leave laws, and all the added benefits that come along for an employee as such, labour law speak of the various fields and areas that are to be explored in the labour until of the state.
+Diploma in Labor Law (DLL): This diploma teaches you of the labor law, the employment laws concerned, recruitment, maternity leave laws, and all the added benefits that come along for an employee as such, labor law speak of the various fields and areas that are to be explored in the labor until of the state.

 Diploma in International Laws: This diploma concerns itself with the antics of the international law, studying varied conferences, international legislation, and treaties, on the global pedestal as such.
 It also concerns itself with extraditions, fugitives, conventions over the history and so much more, that is not confined to just one state, and to multiple states and the justice system on the whole.